 Who we are

 We are a non-departmental public body of the Department for Culture, Media and Sport, and a charity exempt from registration under the Charities Act of 2011.
 We are governed by a Board of Trustees appointed by the Prime Minister.
-The Director of the Museum is Dr Tristram Hunt, who leads the Senior Management Team.
+The Director of the museum is Dr Tristram Hunt, who leads the Executive Board.

 Our mission is to be recognised as the world's leading museum of art, design and performance, and to enrich people's lives by promoting research, knowledge and enjoyment of the designed world to the widest possible audience.
 We strive to make the V&A matter to more people and in that context we work to the following six strategic objectives:

 - To create a world class visitor and learning experience across all V&A sites and collections.